lucatoldo/IOTpflegeheim/README.md

 - IOT technology that automatically loads activity into a central database
 - IOT reporting that automatically generates reports / views for different purposes

-The initial implementation covers:
+The initial scope addresses following activities:
-- wake up from bed
+- Wake up support ( yes / no )
-- measurement of blood pressure
+- Measurement of blood pressure (Pulse, Systole, Diastole )
-- morning hygienic support
+- Morning hygienic support ( yes / no )
-- breakfast
+- Breakfast
-  - quality of the delivery
-  - amount of food taken
+  - Quality       ( Temperature of the food when delivered)
+  - Amount consumed (Ampelverfahren)

 # Components

 ## Hardware

-- IOT Button (ESP8266 based)
+- IOT Button (ESP8266 based)  used for registering suppport tasks and the Amount of breakfast consumed
-- IOT Thermometer
+- IOT Thermometer for collecting and registering the Breakfast quality
--
-- IOT Gateway (Raspberry PI)
+- IOT Gateway (Raspberry PI) is used to collect the information from the devices and transmit it to the central database.
+This is needed in order to ensure that no message went lost in case of intermittent storage.
+Finally, it provides an on-site visualisation capability in order to address lack of internet access.

 ## History
 This work started by participating at the hackaton #carevscorona and the problem statement has been given by Markus, an experienced Pflegeheimleiter.